popfido/tensorflow-client-builder/README.md

 Let's try to pick out only .proto files and put `.proto` files into the new project's directories respectively under `src/main/proto` using the rsync commands, while still keep the directory structure, which is assumed by the import statements in these .proto files.

-Using the rsync commands, we can copy files with particular extension and keep the directory structure.

 ```bash
 $ export PROJECT_ROOT=$SRC/tensorflow-server-client
 $ rm -rf $PROJECT_ROOT/src/main/proto/